Walking Tour

 * * *

-This state of affairs finally came to an end in 1952, when the 405 kilometre long John Hart Highway was completed.
-It was named for British Columbia's Second World War-era premier who championed its construction.
-The Alaska Highway project, recent discoveries of oil and gas, and the enormous hydroelectric potential of the Peace River had finally drawn the attention of the provincial government in Victoria.
-They were finally moving to integrate the Peace Country with the rest of the province.
+This state of affairs finally came to an end in 1952, with the completion of the 405-km John Hart Highway to Prince George.
+It was named for British Columbia's Second World War-era premier who had championed its construction.
+The Alaska Highway project, recent discoveries of oil and gas, and the enormous hydroelectric potential of the Peace River, had finally drawn the attention of the provincial government in Victoria.
+They were moving at last to integrate the Peace Country with the rest of the province.

 The John Hart Highway connected Dawson Creek and its surrounding Peace River Country with Prince George, and from there the province's population centres far to the south and west.

 An accompanying rail link to the rest of the province would take even longer.
-The Pacific Great Eastern Railway, which also ran to Prince George, would finally reach Dawson Creek in 1958.
+The Pacific Great Eastern Railway, which also ran to Prince George, would reach Dawson Creek in 1958.
 High voltage transmission lines, and oil and gas pipelines would soon follow.
-The Peace was finally becoming a part of British Columbia.
+It had taken almost a century, but the Peace was becoming an integral part of British Columbia.

 34. Bank of Montreal